 (ii) Ownership involves responsibilities as well as rights

 God gives control of the created order to human beings, but that control involves responsibility.
 The created order is not given to humankind to exploit, but to steward.
 The principle of responsibility, and accountability to God and neighbour, characterises all biblical discussion of ownership.

-So in the context or business the owners of capital receive their regard for accepting both risk and responsibility for its use.
+So in the context of business the owners of capital receive their reward for accepting both risk and responsibility for its use.
 This is clear in the parable of the talents where the antithesis of accepting risk and responsibility is described as putting money in a bank and getting interest, which is 'reaping where you haven't sown'.
 It is the absence of risk and responsibility involved in lending at interest which seems to lie behind its biblical ban., In a modem economy, taking equity in a blue-chip company is similar to making a loan; dividends are similar to interest, involving little risk and no responsibility.

 (iii) Employees and other stakeholders do not have a right to share profits

 Because every person is made in God's image, with intrinsic worth as well as with gifts and creativity, and with decision-making capabilities, as far as possible all should have the opportunity to influence the organisations where they work.
 However, it is legitimate to employ labour on a wage (i.e. fixed-rate, not profit-related) basis, that is, labour does not have a right to share in the profits because it does not bear the risks or the responsibilities of ownership.
 These assumptions underpin the parable of the workers in the vineyard and lie behind many Old and New Testament commands to treat workers fairly.
 Labour is protected from various unjust practices, including seven-day-a-week working and delayed payment of wages.